 Inside the cathedral are three collonaded naves of equal height below a fabulous domed ceiling that soars 40 metres into the air.
 Coloured shafts of light flood in through its stained glass windows.

 7. It is the second-highest cathedral in Andalusia

 The Cathedral’s tower stands 87 metres tall.
 After La Giralda in Seville, Málaga Cathedral is the highest in the region.

 READ THIS NEXT: 10 Things to Know Before Visiting Seville Cathedral

 8. It is home to magnificent works of art

-Your next few Málaga Cathedral facts focus on its artistic merits.
-The sheer volume of outstanding paintings and sculptures it houses is overwhelming.
+The sheer volume of outstanding paintings and sculptures in the cathedral in Málaga is overwhelming.

 The Gothic altarpiece of the Chapel of Santa Barbara, commissioned in 1524, is the sole survivor of the original phase of the 16th Century cathedral.
 It survived the ravages of the Spanish Civil War concealed behind a wall.